jacobsky/godot-specs-integration/docs/example-details.md

 Source code for the example is located in `gdnative\game\src\runners\example_02.rs`

 As an extension of the previous example, this demonstrates adding player movement.

+In addition, this sprite includes a `TextureOverride` which is used to convert the smiley face to the traditional `@` of the player character in traditional ASCII Roguelike games.

 ## Example 03 - Movement with Moving Objects
 Source code for the example is located in `gdnative/game/src/runners/example_03.rs`